campfireunion/docs/docs/1.0/flipside/how-tos/motion-and-scene-capture/how-to-watch-a-motion-capture-recording.md

 # How to watch a motion capture recording

-Once you've [recorded a motion capture recording in Flipside Studio](/docs/2023.2/studio/how-tos/how-to-make-a-motion-capture-recording), you can play it back using the following steps.
+Once you've [recorded a motion capture recording in Flipside](/docs/2023.2/studio/how-tos/how-to-make-a-motion-capture-recording), you can play it back using the following steps.

 **Step 1.** Press the menu button on either controller and choose **Recordings** from the main menu.